Skip to content

 Supported Locations

-A list of supported locations in Rotki are "external", "kraken", "poloniex", "bittrex", "binance", "bitmex", "coinbase", "banks", "blockchain", "gemini", "equities", "realestate", "commodities", "cryptocom", "uniswap", "bitstamp", "binanceus", "bitfinex", "bitcoinde", "iconomi", "kucoin", "balancer", "loopring", "ftx", "nexo", "blockfi", "independentreserve", "gitcoin", "sushiswap", "shapeshift", "uphold", "bitpanda", "bisq", "ftxus" and "okx".
+A list of supported locations in rotki are "external", "kraken", "poloniex", "bittrex", "binance", "bitmex", "coinbase", "banks", "blockchain", "gemini", "equities", "realestate", "commodities", "cryptocom", "uniswap", "bitstamp", "binanceus", "bitfinex", "bitcoinde", "iconomi", "kucoin", "balancer", "loopring", "ftx", "nexo", "blockfi", "independentreserve", "gitcoin", "sushiswap", "shapeshift", "uphold", "bitpanda", "bisq", "ftxus" and "okx".

-Note: In the columns where an asset is expected, you will need to use the identifier that such asset has in Rotki; otherwise, the row won't be read.
+Note: In the columns where an asset is expected, you will need to use the identifier that such asset has in rotki; otherwise, the row won't be read.

 Note: If at any point, you're confused about the CSV format, feel free to send us a message on Discord.